surajtripathy07/ascend/README.md

 By following these instructions, you'll have both the frontend and backend of Ascend up and running, ready to help you manage your tasks and achieve your goals.

+### Contributions

+Contributions are welcome.

+We already have a list of Issues, please feel free to go through them.
+- Please comment on the issue to ask questions.

+If something isn't working, please feel free to create an issue for the same.

 ### Additional Information

 For any further details or contributions, please reach out to me on tripathy.suraj0704@gmail.com